stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on deployments with multiple replicas that don't specify inter pod anti-affinity to ensure that the orchestrator attempts to schedule replicas on different nodes
+**Description**: Indicates when deployments with multiple replicas fail to specify inter-pod anti-affinity, to ensure that the orchestrator attempts to schedule replicas on different nodes.

-**Remediation**: Specify anti-affinity in your pod spec to ensure that the orchestrator attempts to schedule replicas on different nodes.
-You can do this by using podAntiAffinity, specifying a labelSelector that matches pods of this deployment, and setting the topologyKey to kubernetes.io/hostname.
-See https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity for more details.
+**Remediation**: Specify anti-affinity in your pod specification to ensure that the orchestrator attempts to schedule replicas on different nodes.
+Using podAntiAffinity, specify a labelSelector that matches pods for the deployment, and set the topologyKey to kubernetes.io/hostname.
+Refer to https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity for details.

 **Template**: [anti-affinity](generated/templates.md#anti-affinity-not-specified)